 w/Frank Wood, Harris Yulin and Brian Murray

 THE PLAYWRIGHTS THEATER FORUM - Liam Neeson has been a guest in The Playwrights Theater Forum.
 First inaugurated as Jose Quintero’s historic lecture series in 1998, other memorable Forums have since included an evening written and narrated by O’Neill biographer Barbara Gelb that featured Zoe Caldwell and Marian Seldes, O'NEILL: A PLAYWRIGHT AND HIS MOTHER

 THE O’NEILL REVUE – The O’Neill Ragtime Revue is a musical primer on O'Neill that features his poetry and letters as interwoven with songs heard in his plays.
 Here is a link to a performance featuring cabaret artists Steve Ross, KT Sullivan and featuring the Yale Society of Orpheus and Bacchus: CLICK FOR YALE PERFORMANCE OF O'NEILL REVUE.

 O’NEILL PLAY COMPETITION - The Competition was founded by Playwrights Theater at Yale and is ongoing there.
 Now targeting playwrights from colleges nation-wide, The Playwrights Theater O’Neill Studio will soon launch The O’Neill Sonic Play Competition.
 This audio play competition is based on the model developed by Playwrights Theater at Yale in which one annual “focal play” from our sequential O’Neill series served as the inspiration for new stage plays by Yale students.

-For The O'Neill Sonic Play Competition, playwrights 18-25 nationally will write new audio plays inspired by the annual focal work by O’Neill, whose plays are rich with music and poignant sound effects.
-Competition guidelines will be made available on this site on January 1, 2020.
+For The O'Neill Sonic Play Competition, playwrights 18-25 nationally will write new audio plays inspired by the annual focal work by O’Neill, whose plays are rich with music and sound effects.